 How much time each week will I need to set aside to study in the program?

 We have organized the lessons, technique instructions and exercises as well as assignments for the average student to complete in approximately 8 hours each week.
 We wanted you to be able to study over one weekend session or by putting in about an hour each day.
 Our programs provide anywhere from 30 - 120+ hours of instruction, study, research and practice.

 I have ethical/dietary restrictions.
 Will I still be able to make beautiful chocolates?

-At Ecole Chocolat, we have seen an increase in the number of students interested in working with chocolate and making chocolate products that meet special needs for both ethical or dietary reasons.
-Our students and graduates work in organic, fair trade, sustainable and functional (i.e., low/no sugar, ingredient-enhanced, raw, no GMO, gluten-free, vegan, etc.).
+At Ecole Chocolat, we always have a number of students interested in working with chocolate and making chocolate products that meet special needs for both ethical or dietary reasons.
+Our students and graduates work in organic, fair trade, sustainable and functional (i.e., low/no sugar, keto, ingredient-enhanced, raw, no GMO, gluten-free, vegan, etc.).
 In our programs, working with a specialized chocolate need or want is not a problem.
 Click here for more....